plandes/bibstract/README.md

-# BibTex Extract and Populate
+# BibTeX Extract and Populate

 [![PyPI][pypi-badge]][pypi-link]
 [![Python 3.9][python39-badge]][python39-link]
 [![Python 3.10][python310-badge]][python310-link]
 [![Build Status][build-badge]][build-link]

-This utility extracts [BibTex] references (a.k.a *markers*) from a [(La)Tex] file and copies entries from a source, which the *master BibTex file*.
+This utility extracts [BibTeX] references (a.k.a *markers*) from a [(La)TeX] file and copies entries from a source, which the *master BibTeX file*.
+It also provides easy customization to massage the entries of the BibTeX files (see [features](#features)).
 The use case is exporting all [BetterBibtex] entries to a file on your file system, usually one that is updated as you add, remove and modify papers in [Zotero].

-**Note**:  While the use case was intended for use with Zoter and BetterBibtex, it will work on any BibTex file.
+While the use case was intended for use with Zoter and BetterBibtex, it will work on any BibTeX system.

 The program does the following:
-1. Parses some large master source BibTex file.
+1. Parses some large master source BibTeX file.
 1. Parses a file or recursively all `.tex`, `.sty`, and `.cls` files recursively in a directory.
-1. Copies the matching entries from the master source BibTex to standard out.
+1. Copies the matching entries from the master source BibTeX to standard out.

-The program makes the assumption that the BibTex entry IDs are unique as the matches are very loose when parsing the (La)Tex file.
+The program makes the assumption that the BibTeX entry IDs are unique as the matches are very loose when parsing the (La)TeX file.

+## Features

+Many features relate to modifying older entries to accommodate newer systems (i.e. [BibLATEX]) or modifying newer entries to accommodate older systems (i.e. [BibTex]).

+Features:
+* Replace or edit Unicode characters, which is useful when `\usepackage[utf8]{inputenc}` has no effect.
+* Massage date strings.
+* Remove certain entries that cause bibliography systems issues (useful for [BibLATEX]).
+* Modify entries to normalize [arXiv] entries.

 ## Obtaining